 Search engines treat HTTP and HTTPS versions as two different sites.
 When you setup Cloudflare on your WordPress site, you may accidentally let your site be accessible via both methods, which results in website duplication issues based on your setting.

 You do not want your website to be accessed with both ways, you will basically double your pages indexed on the engines.

 To fix it, make sure that your canonical tag on WordPress is in place.

 WordPress automatically does it for you after you setup the blog address as explained in our Cloudflare WordPress Flexible SSL guide.

 Then, make sure that you do a redirect setup with the Cloudflare page rule to always use HTTPS.
 This function sets up a 301 redirect for all of your HTTP pages to use HTTPS.

 Expired + Existing Cache Duplicate

-The last duplication issue can happen with any kinds of Cache plugin or services.
-Your website as a whole can run into duplication issues when you are not careful about cleaning up cache regularly, or when you setup the “live” time to be too long.
+The last duplication issue can happen with any kind of Cache plugin or services.
+Your website as a whole can run into duplication issues when you are not careful about cleaning up cache regularly, or when you set up the “live” time to be too long.

-However, if you are not careful about cleaning up those cache, either WordPress or Cloudflare can serve outdated files and return HTTP 200 to anyone requesting those pages.
+However, if you are not careful about cleaning up those caches, either WordPress or Cloudflare can serve outdated files and return HTTP 200 to anyone requesting those pages.